wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-and-using-mobile-device-management-services.md

 -   Prefer MDM services that use built in platform management features and integrate with existing app stores, as opposed to those requiring additional client-side agents.
 -   If you are using an enterprise application catalogue, then this should support automatic application updates.
 These updates should be applied as soon as apps are updated in the public store.
 -   Where possible, device configuration policies should be applied to reflect the BCSF platform specific guides for mobile platforms.
--   Device enrollment should support strong methods of authentication for users and devices for both [zero touch enrollment](/bronze-training/mobile-device-guidance/zero-touch-enrollment) and self-enrollment, including support for [multi-factor authentication (MFA)](/bronze-training/mobile-device-guidance/enterprise-authentication-policy).
+-   Device enrolllment should support strong methods of authentication for users and devices for both [zero touch enrolllment](/bronze-training/mobile-device-guidance/zero-touch-enrolllment) and self-enrolllment, including support for [multi-factor authentication (MFA)](/bronze-training/mobile-device-guidance/enterprise-authentication-policy).
 -   Admin interfaces and user self service portals should have strong methods of [enterprise authentication](/bronze-training/mobile-device-guidance/enterprise-authentication-policy).
 -   Choose an MDM service that supports [logging and monitoring](/bronze-training/mobile-device-guidance/logging-and-protective-monitoring) of devices.
 This should include the ability to configure appropriate device compliance policies to monitor the state of devices.
 If device attestation is supported, this can be used to provide stronger assertions on the state and health of devices.